 If you’ve been diagnosed with diabetes, effectively managing it is important for a long, healthy life.
 At Lakeview Family Medicine, the skilled medical team offers comprehensive diabetes care, including routine screenings, initial diagnosis, and long-term management services to keep you in good health.
-Whether you have a family history of diabetes or have one or more risk factors, schedule a consultation at the Orem, Utah, office or the Crossroads location in Saratoga Springs, Utah, by calling or booking online.

 Diabetes is a chronic health condition that affects how your body converts the sugar you get from your diet into the energy you need to stay functional.

-In ype 1 diabetes, your body doesn’t make enough or any of the insulin hormone, which is necessary for the conversion of sugar into energy.
+In Type 1 diabetes, your body doesn’t make enough or any of the insulin hormone, which is necessary for the conversion of sugar into energy.
 As a result, the levels of sugar in your blood remain too high, putting you at risk for serious health issues, including organ damage.

 If you have type 2 diabetes, your body does make insulin, but it’s either not being used properly or it’s not enough.
 There’s also a condition known as prediabetes, where your sugar levels remain high but not high enough to be considered diabetes.